Hyperforeignism: French words

-A common pattern is pronouncing French loanwords without a word-final /r/, as with derrière, peignoir, and répertoire.
-Yet at once, this is a normal pronunciation in French vernacular of North America (both Canadian French and Acadian French, by opposition with Metropolitan French probably used for making this comparison): /r/ is optional as word ending, whereas the vowel just behind it is always long, contrasting with vowels being almost always short in word-ending positions.
+A common pattern is pronouncing French loanwords without a word-final /r/, as with derrière, peignoir, and répertoire - a normal pronunciation in both Canadian and Acadian French vernacular of North America.
+In Metropolitan French /r/ is optional as a word ending, whereas the vowel just in front of it is always long, contrasting with vowels being almost always short in word-ending positions.